rewindio/github-pr-auditor/README.md

-# Github PR Auditor
+# GitHub PR Auditor

 This tool audits PRs in order to determine whether or not they were merged with appropriate approval.

 If the pull request does not meet the acceptance criteria, it will log an error linking the non-compliant pull request.

-At the moment, all requests are run serially so larger time windows could take a while.
+At the moment, all requests are run synchronously so larger merge windows could take a while.

 ## Acceptance Criteria